peerdavid/remapy/README.md

 2. Activate venv: ```source env/bin/activate```
 3. Update your pip installation: ```pip3 install --upgrade pip```
 4. Install all requirements.
 Use requirements-gpu if a gpu is available, requirements-cpu otherwise: ```pip3 install -r requirements.txt```

+To create a launcher symbol adapt the remapy.desktop file and copy it to ~/.local/share/applications/remapy.desktop

 # Acknowledgments